FRIENDS PEACE TEAMS SEEKS COMMUNICATIONS & OUTREACH COORDINATOR

 - Work on special projects as assigned

 The Coordinator will work remotely and be supported by the Communications Committee and supervised by its clerk or designee.
+NOTE: This position is working primarily alone on the computer for $15/hour for 20 hours per week.
 See below for complete job description.

 Friends Peace Teams